cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 title: Pre-loading a PostgreSQL Docker Container
 date: 2021-08-28 15:44:00 +0100
 author: Charles Tapley Hoyt
+tags:
+  - docker
-tags: docker ontology
+  - ontology
 ---

 [PostgreSQL](https://www.postgresql.org/) is a powerful relational database management system that can be easily downloaded and installed from its [official image on DockerHub](https://hub.docker.com/_/postgres) using [Docker](https://www.docker.com/).
-However, it's not so straightforward to pre-load your own data.
+However, it's not so straightforward to preload your own data.
 This blog post is about preparing a derivative of the base PostgreSQL Docker image that's preloaded with your own database and pushing it back to DockerHub for redistribution.